doctest/doctest/doc/markdown/extensions.md

 #include <doctest/extensions/doctest_mpi.h>
 ```

-This is similar to non-mpi dectest usage.
+This is similar to non-mpi doctest usage.

 ### Customization